 No. We gently cook all our proteins to ensure food safety for everyone in the household.

 We understand there are people who want to feed their pets what is termed an “ancestral” diet.
 Our belief is that because we have brought cats and dogs into our homes, they are not eating out in the wild and capturing their prey.
 There are different concerns about raw meat safety and risk of bacteria in the home for both pet and humans that is cause for concern.
 We care about the safety of everyone in your home.

-We employ gentle cooking methods, such as steam and sous vide cooking, for all of the raw food ingredients (including most fruits and vegetables) to retain as much of the nutritional levels (and flavour!) as possible while adhering to food safety practices used for humans (we have developed HACCP procedures for our production).
+We employ gentle cooking methods for all of the raw food ingredients (including most fruits and vegetables) to retain as much of the nutritional levels (and flavour!) as possible while adhering to food safety practices used for humans (we have developed HACCP procedures for our production).

 We have all heard the positive information about probiotics and keeping our stomachs healthy.
 Foods like yogurt naturally contain lactobacillus and are touted for being good for your health.
 Keeping the stomachs of our cats and dogs healthy is also important too.
 Like children, they can be exposed to many more harmful bacteria because of their nature to investigate the world using their mouths, often ingesting things that can upset their stomach.

-Our Digestive Aid Blend is an all natural blend of prebiotics, organic acids and essential oil which was specially blended for pets for the following digestive aid benefits:
+Our Digestive Aid Blend is an all natural blend of prebiotics which was specially blended for pets for the following digestive aid benefits:

 - maintaining healthy digestive environment